zer2/fantasy-basketball-optimizer/about/turnovers.md

 The most reliable way for a drafter to obtain a consistent advantage is by choosing players who get more playing time than expected.
 This gives them some advantage in all of the counting statistics.

 The math from the previous section can be expanded to the situation where one drafter has an advantage in the counting stats coming into the week.
 I added a small constant to each of the counting stats (including turnovers), then re-ran the experiment, noting what percent of matchups were overall victories for each advantage state.
-The results for the resulting category importances are as follows
+The resulting category importances were as follows

 For Most Categories